testpatchesorg/qubership-workflow-hub/README.md

 The workflow will check commits in pull request if they follow [Conventional Commits](conventionalcommits.org) strategy.

-More info on underlying GitHub action can be found here [Conventional Commits GitHub Action](https://github.com/webiny/action-conventional-commits)
+More info on underlying GitHub Action can be found here [Conventional Commits GitHub Action](https://github.com/webiny/action-conventional-commits)

 ---